Goal Free Problems And Focused Thinking: How I Wish I’d Taught Primary Maths (3)

-In the third blog in this series, Primary School Headteacher Clare Sealy looks at the benefits focused thinking and goal free problems (also known as open ended maths investigations), can have when used in a KS2 classroom.
+Clare Sealy looks at the benefits that focused thinking and goal free problems (also known as open ended maths investigations), can have when used in a KS2 classroom.

-In order to avoid this, Craig now plans his teaching with considerations about cognitive load at the forefront of his thinking.
+In order to avoid this, Craig now plans his teaching with cognitive science considerations at the forefront of his thinking.
 By making relatively straightforward changes to the presentation of information and instructional design, unhelpful cognitive load (called ‘extraneous’ cognitive load in the research literature) is removed.

-Craig’s preferred technique for this is through explicit instruction and worked examples, and as a result of these teaching strategies, working memory is freed up to think about what needs to be thought about.
+Craig’s preferred technique for this is through direct instruction and worked examples, and as a result of these teaching strategies, working memory is freed up to think about what needs to be thought about.

 Results from the research: Cognitive overload can affect pupils’ working memory